 This will depend on how you refer to your current position.
 You can still use the terms ‘Real Estate’ and ‘Agent’.

 What if I haven’t renewed my licence by 23 March 2020?

 As long as your licence is renewed within the restoration period (3 months from the expiry date), you will be automatically transitioned to hold a Class 2 licence in the equivalent category.

 If you renew or restore your licence after 23 March 2020, you will also automatically transition.

-If your licence expired more than 12 months before 23 March 2020, you will need to reapply but will be qualified based on your existing Certificate IV qualification.
+If your licence expired within 12 months before 23 March 2020, you will need to reapply but will be qualified based on your existing Certificate IV qualification.

-Alternatively, if you have held an equivalent licence for 2 or more years and this licence did not expire before 23 March 2015, you will also satisfy the qualification requirements.
+Alternatively, if you have held an equivalent licence for 2 or more years between 23 March 2015 and 22 March 2020, you will also satisfy the qualification requirements.